BigTime76/Learning_C-Sharp_ConsoleCalculator/README.md

 # Learning_C-Sharp_ConsoleCalculator
-Lynda.com challenge for creating a console application
+This is a Lynda.com challenge for creating a calculator, but with a twist.
+I still want to add some more advanced features at a later date.